 Countless donations and services empower our families and instill a spirit of compassion that the refugees want to emulate.
 In addition to these specific refugee populations, we continue to assist a limited number of Iraqi and Somali families who have been forced to leave their country due to war and persecution.

-In addition to our refugee population, our financial literacy training workshops are accessible to all low-income individuals in need of acquiring skills to budget wisely and make good financial decisions.
+Our local community members have commended us for our efforts in implementing workshops to assist individuals in gaining financial stability.
+In addition to our refugee population, our financial literacy training workshops are accessible to low-income individuals in need of acquiring skills to budget wisely and make good financial decisions.
 Our youths are our newest target population.
 We have created a curriculum focusing on the challenges teens face as they enter the job market.
 Through the education provided to this specific group, our goal is to empower teens to make wise financial decisions and avoid the repercussions and challenges that result from poor and uninformed choices.
 Workshops are provided in various languages and interpretation assistance is also provided.

 CCRRP strives to provide the needed services and a culture of excellence for the betterment of both our refugee population and our community.